 That same day, in similar units across the nation, a nurse who works at a world-renowned hospital in the mideast has seven patients.
 Another nurse in Florida is just glad he doesn’t have eight patients like the day before.
 Yet a third nurse in Tennessee has six patients.

 None of these nurses have yet had time to read the recent report in BMJ revealing that medical errors are the third leading cause of death in the United States, but they would not be surprised.
 Each of them is doing their best to keep their patients safe, sometimes against the odds.

 Mandated nurse patient ratios are needed to ensure safe staffing levels.
 Patients deserve the attention of a nurse who is not too busy to safely oversee their care.
 Nurses need and deserve manageable patient loads and improved working conditions.

-Thousands of nurses are gathering in Washington, DC in May to raise awareness around safe staffing.
-Nurses are calling for legislators to support safe staffing ratios and hold hospitals accountable to ensuring patient safety.
+Thousands of nurses are gathered in Washington, DC in May to raise awareness around safe staffing and the efforts need to continue.
+Nurses must call for legislators to support safe staffing ratios and hold hospitals accountable to ensuring patient safety.